netdata/blog/blog/2023-05-02-understanding-context-switching-and-its-impact-on-system-performance/index.md

 - **Use NUMA-aware scheduling:** [NUMA (Non-Uniform Memory Access) architectures](https://en.wikipedia.org/wiki/Non-uniform_memory_access) have multiple memory nodes, and scheduling processes and threads to run on the same memory node as their data can reduce the frequency of remote memory accesses and improve performance.

 - **Use real-time scheduling:** Real-time scheduling policies can give priority to time-critical processes, reducing context switching and ensuring that the most important tasks are completed on time.

-It's worth noting that some of these options may not be appropriate for all systems and applications, and the best approach will depend on the specific requirements and constraints of your system.

 In conclusion, context switching is an essential function of any multitasking operating system, but it also comes at a cost.
 Excessive context switching can slow down the system and even lead to unresponsiveness.
 By monitoring the context switches chart and taking steps to optimize process and thread performance, system administrators and developers can ensure that their systems are running efficiently and smoothly.